Verdatim25/Scripted-Lasers/README.md

 Enables Scripted Lasers for weapons, attachable separate from scopes.
 Saves laser attachment via se_save_var to bind to the object.
 Adds Lasers to NATO traders from lvl 1 (second level // 500 rep) and WP traders from lvl 2 (third level // 1000 rep).
 Places an icon layer of the laser on the weapon, looks a little cursed for now sorry.
-Attachable lasers can be seen in the detais tab of the weapon and are highlighted when the weapon is hovered.
+Attachable lasers can be seen in the details tab of the weapon and are highlighted when the weapon is hovered.
 Unforunately I cant put it on too many weapons because many guns in GAMMA that have side rails already have lasers on by default.

 ## INSTALLATION: